Niharika-Patil9/SuperStore-Sales-Dashboard/README.md

 - Customer segmentation analysis to identify high-value customers.
 - Product performance analysis to identify best-selling products and underperforming items.

-## Getting Started
-To access and explore the Superstore Sales Dashboard in Power BI, follow these steps:

-1. Download and install Power BI Desktop (if you don't have it already) from the official website: https://powerbi.microsoft.com/desktop/
-2. Clone or download this repository to your local machine.
-3. Open Power BI Desktop and open the .pbix file from the repository.
-4. The dashboard should load with the sample data, allowing you to interact with the visualizations.

 ## Dashboard Usage

 The Superstore Sales Dashboard provides several interactive visualizations and reports to help you explore the sales data effectively.
 Here are some key functionalities: